Skip to main content

 Here’s how to organize jewelry inventory with seven effective tips built for the way jewelry businesses operate.

-Before you organize anything, you need to fix the mess you already have.
+Before you organize anything, you need to fix what you have.
 Most jewelry stores are running on years of inconsistent data entry, duplicate SKUs, and missing information.

 Pull a full inventory report and look for duplicates.
 You may find the same item entered as “14k gold band,” “14K GOLD BAND,” and “14kt gold wedding band” by three different employees.
 These duplicates throw off your counts, create confusion during sales, and make accurate reporting impossible.